section-engineering-education/engineering-education/content/articles/react-native-firebase-email-authentication/index.md

 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/react-native-firebase-email-password-authentication/hero.jpg
+  - url: /engineering-education/react-native-firebase-email-password-authentication/hero.jpeg
     alt: React Native Firebase Email Password Authentication Image
 ---
-In this tutorial, we will learn how to authenticate users with their email and password using Firebase's authentication module in a Non-Expo React Native application.
+In this tutorial, we will learn how to authenticate users with their email and password using Firebases authentication module in a Non-Expo React Native application.
 <!--more-->
 To learn more about Firebase, refer to [this link](https://en.wikipedia.org/wiki/Firebase).